maxkagamine/wsl-tools/README.md

 Recycles files & directories either interactively (as though deleted from Explorer) or as a replacement for `rm` (attempt recycle, nuke otherwise).
 See the [remarks in source](src/recycle_bin.rs) for details.
 [Benchmark here.](https://github.com/maxkagamine/wsl-tools/releases/tag/v1.4.0)

+When recycling files in the WSL filesystem (including with `--rm`), you can choose in the installer whether to delete them permanently or use the [Freedesktop.org trash can](https://specifications.freedesktop.org/trash/1.0/) (the equivalent of the Recycle Bin in desktop Linux distros).
+Although not required, if you choose the latter, I recommend installing [**trash-cli**](https://github.com/andreafrancia/trash-cli), which you can use to set a cronjob to remove old files from the trash (as shown in its readme).

 > [!TIP]
 > You can alias `rm` to `recycle` in your .bashrc or similar to avoid accidentally deleting things in locations where recycling is possible:
 > ```bash